Gatekeeper's lodge: History

 Estate lodges originated from the gatehouses of medieval monasteries and manor houses.
 Timothy Mowl and Brian Earnshaw, in their study Trumpet at a Distant Gate: The Lodge as Prelude to the Country House, cite the Porter's Lodge Tower at Denbigh Castle, and the lodge at New College, Oxford as antecedent examples.
 They became fashionable in the Georgian era along with landscape gardens.
 Initially these lodges were functional wooden buildings, intended to retain livestock and deter intruders, but during the 18th century, they developed into a visual statement, designed to give an initial impression of the landowner's wealth and taste.
-A notable mid-18th century example is the Worcester Lodge at Badminton House, Glouchestershire, designed in 1748 by William Kent for the Duke of Beaufort.
+A notable mid-18th century example is the Worcester Lodge at Badminton House, Gloucestershire, designed in 1748 by William Kent for the Duke of Beaufort.
 British architect John Buonarotti Papworth, wrote that park gates and their associated lodges should be: